-Set in a Detroit automobile outfitting plant, Dominique Morisseau’s drama grabs you from the start in its focus on blue-collar men and women, and their struggle against odds for dignity and self-respect.
+Set in a Detroit automobile outfitting plant, Dominique Morisseau’s drama grabs you from the start with its focus on blue-collar men and women, and their struggle for dignity and self-respect.

 One of the play’s weaknesses is the surfeit of soap-operatic family exchanges that spill into melodramatic shouting matches.

 A new staging of Nancy Keystone’s award-winning political play comes to the Kirk Douglas Theatre in Culver City.

 Yusuf Toropov’s drama, set in a contaminated, cancer-ridden community, involves a publisher and his brother — a priest struggling against the local archdiocese.

 Stamped by their government as enemy aliens, the Kimura family is uprooted from their home and re-housed in a barracks-like setting where they are treated like criminals.